-Indeed, for fixed displays, the visualization distance will not change during the test and is determined by the visual angle perceived, which is described as a minute of an arc (e.g., 3H for HD1080 display).
-On the other hand, for mobile displays, the subject will adjust the visualization distance according to the subject's preference, the screen size and the content quality.
-Thus, for practical purposes in everyday life, the subjects are not constrained while watching content on their mobile device, whereas they are when watching TV or other fixed displays.
+For fixed displays, the visualization distance will not change during the test and is determined by the visual angle perceived, which is described as a minute of an arc, or more commonly as a multiple of the height of the screen (e.g., “3H”).
+Subjects are usually constrained when watching content on fixed displays

+For mobile displays, the subject will adjust the visualization distance according to the subject's preference, the screen size and the content quality.
+Thus, for practical purposes in everyday life, the subjects may not be constrained while watching content on their mobile device, in particular when they hold the devices in their hands.
+Mobile devices may also be mounted on a stand, which ensures a more consistent viewing distance.

+Viewing distance can be determined as the preferred viewing distance (PVD) or the design viewing distance (DVD).
+For details, see [ITU-R BT.500-14], clause 2.1.3.
+The choice of method depends on the goal of the experiment and is limited by practical considerations.
+For instance, seating a subject at the 3H DVD of a 1080p HD TV is practically feasible, whereas the same distance cannot be reasonably achieved for a small mobile phone, as it would be too close to the device.
+In the latter case, the PVD of 6–8H may be more comfortable for subjects, and also better correspond to practical usage.

 The minimum viewing distance should be in accordance with the least distance of distinct vision (LDDV) or the reference seeing distance (RSD).

+9.4 Viewing conditions

+For controlled environments, lighting is a critical aspect that may impact the results of a subjective experiment.
+Recommendations for viewing conditions can be found in [ITU-R BT.500-14], clauses 2.1.1 and 2.1.5.